railsware/upterm/README.md

 ###### Windows

-Windows is not supported at the moment.
-Consider voting for the [Windows Support](https://github.com/railsware/upterm/issues/800) Issue.
+Windows is not officially supported at the moment.
+The [Windows Support](https://github.com/railsware/upterm/issues/800) Issue explains potential experimental support.

 Technologies
 ------------